botprof/plotting-uncertainty-ellipses/README.md

 You may wish to cite this work in your publications.

-> Joshua A. Marshall, How to Properly Plot Uncertainty Ellipses for 2D Normally Distributed Data, _GitHub Repository_, 2020, URL: [https://github.com/bot-doc/plotting-uncertainty-ellipses](https://github.com/bot-doc/plotting-uncertainty-ellipses)
+> Joshua A. Marshall, How to Properly Plot Uncertainty Ellipses for 2D Normally Distributed Data, 2020, URL: [https://github.com/bot-doc/plotting-uncertainty-ellipses](https://github.com/bot-doc/plotting-uncertainty-ellipses).

 You might also use the BibTeX entry below.